 Both NSOs and ISOs may be subject to a vesting schedule during which employees can buy a certain number of shares each year over a period of several years.
 Regardless of the vesting schedule duration, the employee is generally locked into the grant price at which options were granted to him/her.
 This means that even if the value of the company skyrockets, the employee will still be able to buy stock options at the pre-determined grant price.

 Employees are more likely to receive NSOs – an option that lets you buy shares of the company’s stock at a predetermined price (aka grant price) within a specific time frame.
 If the value of the stock goes up, the employee will be able to sell it for a profit.

 On the other hand, an ISO is a corporate benefit that gives an employee the right to buy shares of company stock at a discounted price with the added benefit of possible tax breaks on the profit.
 The profit on qualified incentive stock options is usually taxed at the capital gains rate and not the higher rate for ordinary income.
-ISO exercises qualify for special tax treatment only if the employee meets certain requirements.
+ISO exercises only qualify for special tax treatment if the employee meets certain requirements.
 The tax scheme depends on when the employee decides to exercise and sell the stock options granted to him/her.